opendocsg/slw-judgments-backfill/2004_SGCA_45/report.md

 _Case law_

-9       The case of _Star City Pty Ltd v Tan Hong Woon_ [2002] 2 SLR 22 (“ _Star City_ ”) was of particular importance in the course of our deliberations.
+9       The case of _Star City Pty Ltd v Tan Hong Woon_ <span class="citation">[2002] 2 SLR 22</span> (“ _Star City_ ”) was of particular importance in the course of our deliberations.
 As this judgment will make frequent reference to _Star City_ , it is appropriate to deal with it in some detail at the outset.

 10     The facts of _Star City_ are as follows.
 The plaintiff casino, located in Sydney, had a CCF that worked on largely the same premises as Burswood’s CCF.
 The defendant in _Star City_ had handed five cheques to the casino in exchange for a chip purchase voucher, which was then changed for gambling chips.
 The defendant’s cheques were dishonoured for lack of sufficient funds, and the casino sued in the Singapore High Court to recover the money as an unpaid loan made to the defendant.
 The defendant contended that the transaction was a gaming contract, and that as such, s 5 of the CLA debarred the casino from bringing an action to recover the moneys owed to it.

-11     In the High Court, Tan Lee Meng J dismissed the casino’s claim: _Star City Pty Ltd v Tan Hong Woon_ [2001] 3 SLR 206.
+11     In the High Court, Tan Lee Meng J dismissed the casino’s claim: _Star City Pty Ltd v Tan Hong Woon_ <span class="citation">[2001] 3 SLR 206</span>.
 He observed that s 5(2) of the CLA barred our courts from adjudicating any action to recover money alleged to have been won upon any wager, regardless of whether the

 gambling took place in Singapore or abroad.
 After a detailed consideration of the case law, he decided that the action was one for money won upon a wager.
 Accordingly, s 5(2) of the CLA relieved the court from having to deal with the casino’s claim.